Madonna lily plant care and growing guide

 What does Madonna lily smell like?

-The Madonna lily (Lilium candidum) is a fragrant flower that has a sweet, spicy floral scent.
+The Madonna lily is a fragrant flower that has a sweet, spicy floral scent.
 It has notes of honey and jasmine with hints of citrus and rose.
 The aroma is delicate yet powerful, making it one of the most beloved flowers in gardens around the world.

 Its scent can linger for hours after being cut or picked from its stem, providing an enchanting experience to those who come across it.
 The Madonna lily is a beautiful flower that can add a unique and special touch to any garden.